Best headphones for sleeping Buyer's Guide: Welcome to What Hi-Fi?'s round-up of the best headphone for sleeping you can buy in 2021.

 Read the full review: Beyerdynamic Soul Byrd

-We've made no secret of our love for the noise-cancelling XM3s.
+Sony recently launched the WF-1000XM4, but we've made no secret of our love for the noise-cancelling XM3s.
 And the good news is they're as good for sleeping in as they are an everyday pair of headphones.

 They come with seven different sizes of earbud; four ‘hybrid silicone’ buds and three ‘triple-comfort’ buds.
 That's more than you get with most headphones, and should ensure they're comfortable enough to wear all night.
 And because they're truly wireless, there's not a cable in sight.
 Which means you won't have any nightmares you're being tangled up.